It is a myth that you only need an estate plan if you are wealthy and own a business.

 This includes everything from insuring a business to taking out a full life insurance policy in the event that something unexpected happens to you.

-Call Spectrum Family Law for advice on creating your estate plan.
-Start with a free consultation here.
+Call Spectrum Family Law in Vancouver for advice on creating your estate plan.